timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-11-03
+# Objectives for Today 2021-11-04

-- Working on Track Builder quality of life improvements and new features.
+- Working on new features for Track Builder!
+- Camera orientation tool, potentially with perspective/ortho.
-- This is a shorter day as parents are visiting for a bit.
+- This is a shorter day as meetings take some time around noon.

 **Coming Soon**